Azure-Samples/azure-openai-chat-frontend/README.md

 ## Deploying the app to Azure Static Web Apps

-You can deploy to [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps/overview) by using the [Azure Static Web Apps CLI](https://learn.microsoft.com/azure/static-web-apps/static-web-apps-cli-deploy) or the whole infrastructure with [Bicep](https://bicep.dev/) using the [Azure Developer CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/overview).
+To deploy this application code to [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps/overview) you can use [Azure Static Web Apps CLI](https://learn.microsoft.com/azure/static-web-apps/static-web-apps-cli-deploy) or using the [Azure Developer CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/overview), by running `azd up` and following the instruction in the terminal.